-The Caretaker’s Cottage, now the Conservancy’s offices and Information Center, is a two-story, frame and gable roof house with twin chimneys.
+The Caretaker’s Cottage, now the Conservancy’s offices, is a two-story, frame and gable roof house with twin chimneys.
 It represents a 19th century house that is typical of the times.
 Mr. Wirth moved the Caretaker’s Cottage from Asylum Avenue to its present location in 1898.
 It was the home of the caretaker of the grounds for Mr. and Mrs. Pond, and is the only building here that existed in Mr. Pond’s time.
 Documentation suggests it was most likely built around 1875, making it the oldest building in the Park.
 Subsequent Park Supervisors and their families lived in the caretaker’s cottage.
 The last caretaker, Tom Queeno, lived here with his family until the 1970s.
 It has been home to the Elizabeth Park Conservancy since 1977.

 The Gardener’s Head House, a framed, one-and-one-half-story building that connects the greenhouses, is known by several names: The Office, Potting Shed, Head House, and Gardener’s House.
 Today it serves as the headquarters of the city gardener’s staff.
 It is clapboard, with gabled dormers in all four slopes of the hipped roof.
 The walls of the dormers are covered with fish-scale-shaped shingles.
 West Hartford records indicate that it was built in 1897, which suggests it was built with the first two greenhouses.